makersacademy/bowling-challenge/README.md

 As a player,
 So I can have an amazing visual experience,
-I would like to have a stunning interface.
+I would like to have a stunning animated interface.
 ```

 * Challenge time: rest of the day and weekend, and the entire of Makersbnb week if you need it, until Monday 9am